 Priority SGCNs within this Local Summary include species for which this planning region comprises a significant portion of its range in Virginia.
 To determine species priority, the authors implemented a 10 percent rule to identify locally important species.
 Under the 10 percent rule, an SGCN is included in a Local Summary if the planning region provides at least 10 percent of that species' range in Virginia.
 However, there are several other instances that warrant inclusion on a planning region's priority SGCN list.
 First, several SGCN occur statewide but in low numbers in each planning region and will never reach the 10 percent threshold in any single planning region.
 Species that fall in this category were manually added to priority SGCN lists where appropriate.
 Some species only occur in three or fewer planning regions.
 These SGCN are also included on priority lists for the planning regions in which they are found due to their rarity in the state and the importance of those few planning regions to their survival.
 For migrant species that may only be in Virginia for a matter of days, these migratory habitats are considered critical for their long-term conservation.
 When these circumstances were identified, specific migratory species were manually added to local SGCN lists as well.
 Finally, where a species may have a particularly strong population in a relatively small portion of a planning region, the population may be determined to be significant enough to warrant inclusion on the local SGCN list.
 Again, when these circumstances were identified, species were manually added to the local priority SGCN list.

-Tier and Conservation Opportunity Rank Number of SGCN
+Tier and Number of SGCN

+Conservation

+Opportunity Rank

-la 2
+la 3

+lc 1

+lla 3

+llc 5

-Illa 5
+Illa 3

 IIIb 1

-llic 1
+IIIc 2

-IVa 13
+IVa 9

 IVb 5

-IVc 3
+IVc 2

 Table 1.
 Tier and Conservation Opportunity Ranking Distribution among Priority SGCN.